uaac14/HeroesApp/README.md

 # Heroesapp
 NOTA:
 No incluye ng Models
+comando:
+npm install
-npm install - for ng models
+- for ng models

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.